barunio/barunio.github.com/_posts/2012-12-13-anarchy_in_software.md

 ## The rules of the commons: Atomic commits

-We have established the following 4 rules for accepting commits into `master`:
+We have established the following four rules for accepting commits into `master`:

 1. Every commit must make sense on its own
 2. Every commit must do something meaningful
 3. No commit may cause the test suite to fail
 4. Every commit must include thorough tests for all code changes

 Rules 1-4 define what I describe as atomic commits.
+Commits are atomic according to the original Greek notion of being self-enclosed and, in some sense, indivisible.

 ### Rules 1 &amp; 2: Communication and learning

 It is commonplace for a developer to want to understand the history of how and why a certain file, or a specific line of code, was modified.
 Reading through the history for a codebase ought to be somewhat like reading a Hemingway novel.
 Terse prose that flows together to tell a story.
-This rule encourages clear communication and fosters learning.
+This encourages clear communication and fosters learning.

 When a developer is working on a branch, they will commonly commit code that is a "work in progress".
-These incomplete changes make sense to the developer while they are working, but don't convey any intention to other developers who might want to understand the author's intention.
+These incomplete changes make sense to the developer while they are working, but don't convey any intention to others who might want to understand the author's intention.
 Even the original author, when examining their own code six months into the future, is unlikely to understand what their exact thought process was in creating an incomplete set of changes.

 When every commit is self-enclosed, the author is able to write a concise summary of their higher-level goals in a way that conveys meaningful intent to